 Many new projects are located in areas where water quality is poor and/or availability is limited.
 Our worldwide experience is very valuable in assisting our clients in working with the challenges of limited or poor water.
 The cost of water can be extremely high so all possible sources should be considered.

-We will work closely with the owner, golf and landscape architects, turf consultant and landscape architect to determine the total irrigated area based on the turf and plant material selected.
+We will work closely with the owner, golf and landscape architects, turf consultant, and landscape architect to determine the total irrigated area based on the turf and plant material selected.
 The landscape plant density is also considered.

-See a sample Sample Water Use Report
+See a Sample Water Use Report

-Some landscape plant material may not be as salt tolerant as others or the turf selected.
+Some landscape plant materials may not be as salt tolerant as others or the turf selected.
 Greens turf may have a different salt tolerance than the fairways and tees.
 Also, the use of brackish water can cause a buildup of salts that will require periodic flushing with fresh water.
 Therefore, it may be necessary to provide dual sources of water when quality is poor.
 This information is critical prior to the design in order to properly determine the pump needs of the turf and landscape of the entire project.
 Separate pump stations may be required for golf and landscape to accommodate different management as well as water types.
-The opportunity may exist to house separate pumps in the same location to help reduce some costs such as those for the building, electrical and intake.
+The opportunity may exist to house separate pumps in the same location to help reduce some costs such as those for the building, electrical, and intake.